Youcefboudia/Youcefboudia/README.md

 ## Hi there 👋

-I'm Youcef from Algeria, born on January 30, 2001.
-I am a student and a software engineer currently learning Data Science and AI.
+I'm Youcef from Algeria, born on January 30, 2001. computer science student with a Master's degree,  currently learning Data Science and AI.

 ### Skills